Ian2020/ledgerawk/README.md

     @@@
 ```

-It will attempt to match the REGEX against the transaction description and if so
+It will attempt to match the TRANSACTION regex against the transaction description and if so
 replace the first and second occurences of '@@@' with POSTING1 and POSTING2
 respectively: